Go Back

 Ingredients

-• 4 tbsp honey
+• 2 tbsp honey

-• 2 tbsp soy sauce all-purpose or light soy sauce
+• 3 tbsp soy sauce

 • 2 salmon or trout fillets skinless (6 oz / 200 g each)

-• Sesame seeds to garnish
+• Sesame seeds for garnish

-• Finely sliced chives or shallots/scallions to garnish
+• Finely sliced green onions for garnish

 Instructions